WICG/portals/README.md

 ### Accessibility

 From an accessibility perspective, portals behave like a single activatable element (similar to a button).
-As discussed in the section above, portals are not interactive and don't receive input events and focus.
+As discussed in the section above, the contents of portals are not interactive and don't receive input events and focus.
 As a result, the embedded contents of a portal are not exposed as elements in the accessibility tree.

 Portals come with accessibility defaults right out of the box.
 Their default ARIA role is `"button"`, and they are therefore visible to screen-readers as a button by default.
 The portal element is also intended to be focusable and keyboard activatable in the same way as a button.